 If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 Menopause is defined as the last menstrual period, and it’s a normal biological process that every woman who reaches a certain age goes through.
-But, many women don’t really know what to expect when it comes to uncomfortable or disruptive symptoms—or when to expect them.
+But, many women don’t really know what to expect when it comes to uncomfortable or disruptive symptoms—or how to manage them and prevent diabetes-related complications, like vision loss, nerve damage, and heart disease.

 Every woman’s experience with symptoms is different based on her lifestyle, hormones, and body.
 However, most women begin experiencing menopause-related symptoms eight to ten years before their final menstruation.
 This time period is called perimenopause.
 It’s when the body begins the process and your period may start to become irregular either in frequency or duration.